noscripter/ycmd/JAVA_SUPPORT.md

 1. Support Java in ycmd and YCM; make it good enough to replace eclim and javacomplete2 for most people
-2. Make it possible/easy to support other [lsp][] servers in future (but, don't suffer from yagni); prove that this works.
+2. Make it possible/easy to support other [lsp][] servers in future (but, don't suffer from YAGNI); prove that this works.

 An overview of the objects involved can be seen on [this card][design].
 In short:

 * 2 classes implement the language server protocol in the `language_server_completer.py` module:
- * `LanguageServerConnection` - an abstraction of the comminication with the server, which may be over stdio or any number of TCP/IP ports (or a domain socket, etc.).
+ * `LanguageServerConnection` - an abstraction of the communication with the server, which may be over stdio or any number of TCP/IP ports (or a domain socket, etc.).
 Only a single implementation is included (stdio), but [implementations for TCP/IP](https://github.com/puremourning/ycmd-1/commit/f3cd06245692b05031a64745054326273d52d12f)